AppDaemon/appdaemon/docs/INSTALL.rst

 .. figure:: images/token.png
    :alt: Token

- - copy this string and add it as the argument of the ``token`` directive in your HASS Plugin section:
+Copy this string and add it as the argument of the ``token`` directive in your HASS Plugin section:

 .. code:: yaml